This section reports on aspects of the Federal Circuit Court's corporate governance arrangements.

 The Aboriginal and Torres Strait Islander Access to Justice Committee continues to coordinate the implementation of the Court's Reconciliation Action Plan and the Court's engagement with Aboriginal and Torres Strait Islander communities around Australia.
 This work has been with the help of the Indigenous Community consultative members working with judges and staff.

 A number of events and activities occurred throughout the year to further the Court's Reconciliation Action Plan aspirations.

 Business Systems and Information Technology Committee

-In March 2014 the Chief Judge established the Business Systems and Information Technology Committee to provide a forum for the judiciary to review the business systems and information technology utilised by the Court.
-This committee will ensure the Court operates as efficiently as is reasonably possible whilst providing a high level of judicial services to litigants.
+The Business Systems and Information Technology Committee was established to provide a forum for the judiciary to review the business systems and information technology utilised by the Court.
 In addition to its judicial membership, the committee also includes associate and administration representatives.

-The committee, chaired by Judge Riethmuller, was established as the Court recognised that modern information systems are causing significant changes to the operations of the Court and the ways in which the courts are interacting with litigants, the members of the profession and other organisations.
+The committee was established as the Court recognised that modern information systems are causing significant changes to the operations of the Court and the ways in which the Court interacts with litigants, members of the profession and other organisations.
 The committee is tasked with:

 - identifying and considering emerging technologies and business practices that have relevance to the Court's operation

 - considering the issues confronting the Court in having two separate case management systems for different areas of its work, and